 There are three issues connected to the quality of the bias correction approach which shall be discussed in this section: potential underestimation of natural concentration differences (signal loss), tradeoff between limiting instrument drift and limiting signal loss, and finding the appropriate window length when applying the bias correction.
-The previous section has shown that the improvements that were achieved by applying the bias correction approach are one order of magnitude larger than possible

-- errors associated with it, which is a strong incentive to use the correction approach.
-However, there is potential for loosing part of the natural concentration gradients when applying the correction, due to possibly imperfect separation of instrument bias and concentration differences originating from a natural gradient, even during mixed conditions.
+The previous section has shown that the improvements that were achieved by applying the bias correction approach are one order of magnitude larger than possible errors associated with it, which is a strong incentive to use the correction approach.
+However, there is potential for losing part of the natural concentration gradients when applying the correction, due to possibly imperfect separation of instrument bias and concentration differences originating from a natural gradient, even during mixed conditions.
 A quantification of this phenomenon was given in Table 1.
-The acceptance of - this relatively small potential error when applying the bias correction approach needs to be compared to errors which are likely to be attributed to the gradient measurements with no correction applied.
-It is well known from various advection experiments that instrument related bias between sampling points can easily be larger than the natural horizontal concentration gradients which are to be observed, the latter often being - small compared to the accuracy of the measurement.
+The acceptance of this relatively small potential error when applying the bias correction approach needs to be compared to errors which are likely to be attributed to the gradient measurements with no correction applied.
+It is known from various advection experiments that instrument related bias between sampling points can be on the order of the natural horizontal concentration gradients, particularly at relatively homogeneous sites.
 This in turn can lead to considerable overestimation of the absolute value of horizontal advection, which is one of the reasons why including the horizontal advection flux term in the Net Ecosystem Exchange (NEE) budget equation often leads to increased scatter of NEE and does not necessarily produce reliable NEE estimates.
-As a consequence, NEE is often - 25 computed using the turbulent and storage fluxes only.
+As a consequence, NEE is often computed using the turbulent and storage fluxes only.
 We suggest that rather than including a noisy and potentially too large advection estimate in the NEE equation, it is better to include a bias corrected estimate of horizontal advection.
 Doing so and at the same time accounting for vertical advection - the same arguments apply here as to avoid overestimation and noise - should give more realistic NEE estimates than those obtained from turbulent and storage flux alone.